About

 Planning, advertising, delivering and coordinating workshops for a wide range of audiences.

--Co-founder and Director of Thread Republic
+-Co-founder, Director and Studio Manager of Thread Republic

 -Artist at The Change Project 2020